PavelStrejcek/php-mysql-nginx-docker/README.md

 ## Notes

-- The Nginx config expects your application’s public files (including `index.php`) in `src/public`.
+- The Apache config expects your application's public files (including `index.php`) in `src/public`.
-- For Laravel/Symfony and similar frameworks, point the document root here without modifications.
+- `.htaccess` is allowed by default.
+For central config-only setups, put your rewrites in `docker/apache/httpd.conf` and change `AllowOverride None`.
 - The MySQL container has a healthcheck; the PHP page may show DB connection errors briefly until MySQL is ready — this is normal on first startup.
 - If you need more PHP extensions, edit `docker/php/Dockerfile` and rebuild: `docker compose build php && docker compose up -d`.
+- The old Nginx config remains in the repo (`docker/nginx/default.conf`) for reference; it's no longer used by Compose.

 ## Tear down